aliirmak/notepad-plus-plus-opensees/README.md

 ## Installation

+1. You need to first install [Notepad++][npp] to use this tool.
-1. Download the [zip package][zipPackage] and extract.
+2. Download the [zip package][zipPackage] and extract.
-2. Click 'Language > Define your language...' menu.
+3. Click `Language > Define your language...` menu.
-3. Import the extracted 'OpenSees.xml' file.
+4. Import the extracted `OpenSees.xml` file.
-4. Restart Notepad++.
+5. Restart Notepad++.
-5. Open your '.tcl' file and click 'Language > OpenSees' menu.
+6. Open your `.tcl` file and click `Language > OpenSees` menu.

 ## Updating

-1. Check [home] for updates.
+1. Check [project page][home] for updates.
-2. Click 'Language > Define your language...' menu.
+2. Click `Language > Define your language...` menu.
 3. Select OpenSees and remove.
 4. Follow installation steps [above](#installation).

 ## Issues

-- Due to limitations of User Defined Language Engine of Notepad++, TCL keywords are not supported natively.
-A workaround is performed by defining TCL keywords manually.
+- Due to limitations of User Defined Language Engine of Notepad++, Tcl keywords are not supported natively.
+A workaround is performed by defining Tcl keywords manually.
+On the other hand, this issue does not affect usability of the tool much.
 - Currently, auto-completion is not supported.
-A tool will be released soon.
+I am planning to release one.
+Your contribution is most welcome.
+- Works best on dark themes.
+Not tested for light themes.

-## Support
+## Contribute

-- Any bug or feature request should be reported [here][issues].
+- You can contribute to the project by reporting any bug or feature request [here][issues].
 - You are welcome to fork and submit pull requests.

 ## License